-Risk Recommendation Management action Responsible party Due date excluding any conflict of interest. • PR oversight (Important priority) The lack of effective CCM oversight will affed 42.
-The CCM does not have an oversight plan, which is in breach of Requirement 3 of the Global Fund's CCM guidelines.
+Risk Recommendation Management action Responsible party Due date excluding any conflict of interest.
+PR oversight (Important priority) The lack of effective CCM oversight will affe ct the control environment within wh ich grants are implemen ited.
+42. The CCM does not have an oversight plan, which is in breach of Requirement 3 of the Global Fund's CCM guidelines.
 The CCM is not engaged in active oversight of PR activities over grant implementation.
 43. CCM meetings are held regularly and include grant updates from PR.
 However, the format of CCM meetings does not allow in-depth review of individual financial and programmatic grant performance.
 The CCM should prepare and follow an oversight plan for all financing approved by the Global Fund.
 CCM oversight of PR activities should be extended to reviews of PUDRs, PR work plans, monitoring and evaluation plans and annual PR audits.
 Consideration should be given to establishing (technical and oversight) sub-committees within the permanent structure of the CCM.
-Accepted: The CCM will prepare and follow an oversight plan.
-Partially Accepted: The CCM will carry out its oversight activities as recommended in CCM guidelines.
-Secretariat comment: The LFA and the Secretariat will monitor the fulfillment of this June 2012 Donor coordination (Desirable) recommendation.
-The lack of effective donor coordination at to 44.
-The OIG found that donor coordination occurs at a national, strategic level, but not at a program level.
-The risk of funding overlap is not adequately addressed.
-To strengthen coordination primarily among HIV donors, the CCM should facilitate the development of integrated budgets and/or plans that reflect actual domestic and donor allocations to reduce the risk of funding overlap.
+Accepted:The CCMwillprepareandfollowanoversightplan.PartiallyAccepted:The CCM willcarryoutitsoversightactivitiesasrecommendedinCCM guidelines.Secretariatcomment:The LFA and theSecretariatwillmonitorthe fulfillmentother timeasAccepted:The CCM will carryoutits oversightactivitiesasrecommendedinCCM guidelines.SecretariatwillmonitortheLFA and theSecretariatwillmonitorthefulfillmentofrecommentation.
+June 2012 Donor coordination (Desirable) The lack of effective donor coordination at t he program level may result in progra am overlaps and double f funding.
+44. The OIG found that donor coordination occurs at a national, strategic level, but not at a program level.
+The risk of funding overlap is not adequately addressed. • To strengthen coordination primarily among HIV donors, the CCM should facilitate the development of integrated budgets and/or plans that reflect actual domestic and donor allocations to reduce the risk of funding overlap.
 No longer relevant: CCM members and all donors are requested to provide detailed description of all programs.
-Secretariat comment: CCM Secretariat
+Secretariat comment:

-Risk Recommendation Management Responsible Due date
+Risk Recommendation Management action Responsible party Due date The LFA and the Secretariat will monitor the fulfillment of this recommendation.

-action party

-The LFA and the -

-Secretariat will

-monitor the

-fulfillment of this

-recommendation.